swadeshi/decentralized-web-primer/curriculum/distributed-data/modules/content-addressable-web/index.md

 ...

+## Learning Objectives

+* Explain the Content Addressable Web and its relation to the existing world wide web
+* Illustrate how Merkle DAGs apply to creating a Content Addressable Web

 ## Activities

 *TODO*: _What Does Content Addressable Mean?_ What is a Content Addressable filesystem and what would a content addressable web look like?